i-am-sergio/development-settings/csharp.md

     ```bash
     dotnet add package Microsoft.EntityFrameworkCore.InMemory
     ```
+    EF is an Object-Relational Mapping (ORM) library.
 This package provides in-memory database functionality for Entity Framework Core.
 It's commonly used for testing and development scenarios where you don't want to use an actual database.

 3. **For Connection with SQLite:**
     ```bash